Skip links

 4. Are hygiene and easy cleaning important?

-Yes → Leveling Feet with EHEDG or 3A certification
+Yes → Leveling Feet with EHEDG certification

 5. Will the equipment operate in a vibration-sensitive environment?